-- 10. An application should be written legibly and, preferably, typed. - 11.
-Where, exceptionally, an application exceeds ten pages (excluding annexes listing documents), an applicant must also file a short summary. - 12.
-Where applicants produce documents in support of the application, they should not submit original copies.
-The documents should be listed in order by date, numbered consecutively and given a concise description (e.g., letter, order, judgment, appeal, etc.). - 13.
-An applicant who already has an application pending before the Court must inform the Registry accordingly, stating the application number. - 14. (a) Where an applicant does not wish to have his or her identity disclosed, he or she should state the reasons for his or her request in writing, pursuant to Rule 47 § 3. - (b) The applicant should also state whether, in the event of anonymity being authorised by the President of the Chamber, he or she wishes to be designated by his or her initials or by a single letter (e.g., "X", "Y", "Z", etc.)
+- 11. An applicant who has already had a previous application or applications decided by the Court or who has an application or applications pending before the Court must inform the Registry accordingly, stating the application number or numbers. - 12. (a) Where an applicant does not wish to have his or her identity disclosed, he or she should state the reasons for his or her request in writing, pursuant to Rule 47 § 4. - (b) The applicant should also state whether, in the event of anonymity being authorised by the President of the Chamber, he or she wishes to be designated by his or her initials or by a single letter (e.g. "X", "Y" or "Z"). - 13.
+The applicant or the designated representative must sign the application form.
+If represented, both the applicant and the representative must sign the authority section of the application form.
+Neither the application form nor the authority section can be signed per procurationem (p.p.).